Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)¶

 [[inputs.prom]]

-## File paths differ across operating systems
+## File paths vary across operating systems

 ## Windows example: C:\\Users